jveldboom/action-aws-apigw-oidc-request/README.md

 # GitHub Action for AWS API Gateway Requests with OIDC
-This GitHub Action allows you to make AWS SigV4 signed requests to API Gateway using your GitHub OIDC identity.
-This action uses GitHub's OIDC provider to assume temporary AWS credentials which is used to create an [AWS signed request](https://docs.aws.amazon.com/general/latest/gr/signing-aws-api-requests.html) to API Gateway with [IAM authentication](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-access-control-iam.html).
+This GitHub Action allows you to use your GitHub OIDC identity to make [AWS SigV4 signed requests](https://docs.aws.amazon.com/general/latest/gr/signing-aws-api-requests.html) to API Gateway with [IAM authentication](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-access-control-iam.html).

 Use-case:
-- **Publish workflow metrics**: Publish metrics from within your GitHub Actions workflows such as workflow/step duration, pass/fail, unit-test coverage, etc.
+- Publish workflow metrics, such as workflow/step duration, pass/fail, unit-test coverage, etc., from within your GitHub Actions workflows.
-- **Sending data to a backend service**: You can use this action to send data to a backend service that is protected by IAM authorization by calling the appropriate API Gateway endpoint with a `POST` or `PUT` request.
+- Send data to a backend service protected by IAM authorization by calling the appropriate API Gateway endpoint with a `POST` or `PUT` request.
-- **Retrieving data from a backend service**: You can use this action to retrieve data from a backend service that is protected by IAM authorization by calling the appropriate API Gateway endpoint.
+- Retrieve data from a backend service protected by IAM authorization by calling the appropriate API Gateway endpoint.
-- **Automating the deployment of API Gateway APIs**: You can use this action to automate the deployment of API Gateway APIs by calling the `CreateDeployment` or `UpdateDeployment` API.
+- Proxy data directly to an AWS service like [SQS](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-proxy-integrate-service/), [SNS](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-aws-proxy.html), or [Kinesis](https://docs.aws.amazon.com/apigateway/latest/developerguide/integrating-api-with-aws-services-kinesis.html) with an endpoint method `AWS Service` integration type.

-- Really any application that can be fronted by AWS API Gateway can be accessible
+In general, this action can be used to access any application that is fronted by AWS API Gateway and protected by IAM authorization.

 Requirements:
 - [GitHub OIDC provider](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) configured within AWS - [example CloudFormation](./examples/iam-oidc-provider.yaml)